llvm/llvm-project/llvm/docs/VectorizationPlan.rst

 ======================================

 Transforming the Loop Vectorizer to use VPlan follows a staged approach.
-First, VPlan is used to record the final vectorization decisions, and to execute them: the Hierarchical CFG models the planned control-flow, and Recipes capture decisions taken inside basic-blocks.
-Next, VPlan will be used also as the basis for taking these decisions, effectively turning them into a series of VPlan-to-VPlan algorithms.
+First, VPlan was only used to record the final vectorization decisions, and to execute
+them: the Hierarchical CFG models the planned control-flow, and Recipes capture decisions taken inside basic-blocks.
+Currently, VPlan is used also as the basis for taking these decisions, effectively turning them into a series of VPlan-to-VPlan algorithms.
 Finally, VPlan will support the planning process itself including cost-based analyses for making these decisions, to fully